rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.md

 :align: center
 ```

-Let's try to change the hyperparameters and see if we can
+Let's try to change the hyperparameters and see if it change the previous result.

-beat our previous result.
-This time we use the recommended hyperparameters from [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo/).
+<span>&#9888;</span> **warning:** The aim of this section is to show that hyperparameters have an effect on agent training, and to demonstrate that it is possible to modify them.

+For pedagogical purposes, since the default hyperparameters are effective on these simple environments, we'll compare the default agent with an agent tuned with the wrong hyperparameters, which decreases the results.
+Obviously, in practical cases, the aim is to find hyperparameters that improve results... not decrease them. <span>&#9888;</span>

 ```python